luisa-plato/ESGI186/README.md

 **Language:** Python + FEniCS

 **Description:** This documentation describes a coupled phase-field and flow model, combining the Allen–Cahn equation with incompressible Stokes flow.
-This is a first step towards the simulation of a rotary kiln (the granular flow aspect of it) as a problem considered in a  European Study Groups with Industry at NTU Trondheim (**ESGI 186 – the Norwegian Study Group with Industry**).
+This is a first step towards the simulation of a rotary kiln (the granular flow aspect of it) as a problem considered in a  European Study Groups with Industry at NTNU Trondheim (**ESGI 186 – the Norwegian Study Group with Industry**).

 <img src="media/kiln.gif" width="50%">